RyanPelletier/Midland-Meetups/README.md

-auto-detects things that look like times or dates and silently stores them as real Date values instead of plain text — timestamped against a placeholder date from 1899/1900. `Code.gs` converts these back to a normal-looking date/time before sending them to the site, but if you're seeing this, you're likely running an older deployment.
-Fix:
+auto-detects things that look like times or dates and silently stores them as real Date values instead of plain text — timestamped against a placeholder date from 1899/1900. `Code.gs` converts these back to a normal-looking date/time before sending them to the site.
+If you're seeing this, you're likely running an older deployment — run `setup()` again (safe, won't touch existing data) and push a new deployment version.

-1. In the Apps Script editor, run `setup()` again (safe — it won't touch existing data, it just also locks the `date`/`time` columns to plain text going forward so this stops happening for new rows).
-2. Push a **new deployment version** (Deploy → Manage deployments → pencil icon → New version → Deploy) so the live URL picks up the fix.

-No need to retype anything in existing rows — the fix normalizes the value on the way out regardless of how the cell is stored.

-- **Chat tab:** columns are `id`, `name`, `message`, `timestamp`.
-Messages post immediately — there's no approval step, since that would defeat the point of a live chat.
-The page polls for new messages every 8 seconds (not truly real-time, but close enough for this kind of casual chat).
-  Only the most recent 200 messages are sent to the site at a time (see `CHAT_MESSAGE_LIMIT` in `Code.gs` if you want to change that).

-**Moderation note:** since chat messages aren't reviewed before posting, the only way to remove one is to delete its row directly in the `Chat` sheet — it'll disappear from the site within one polling cycle (~8 seconds) after that.

 ## Putting the website on GitHub Pages